tsoding/glob.h/README.md

 ## Custom Allocator

-`glob_utf8` allocates and deallocates memory on each call because it needs to to decode UTF-8.
-If you want to avoid that you can define your custom temporary allocator.
+`glob_utf8` allocates and deallocates memory on each call because it needs to decode UTF-8.
+If you want to avoid that you can define a custom temporary allocator.

 ```c